viniciusccouti/SendingMessages_InWhatsapp/README.md

 Then using pandas to read the xlsx file in Jupyter Notebook, we can use selenium and its elements such as xpath and ID to find what we need to click or adress a information in order to send a message.
 The main purpose of this exercise is to train selenium elements.

 For this example works you need the files: SendingMessage_Whatsapp(attached here) , a file with the same columns as Envios-COMfones and also a folder named arquivos with the image that you want.
-Remember to inser the name of this image in the column C of the xlsx file.
+Remember to insert the name of this image in the column C of the xlsx file.